 It was time to migrate the legacy load balancers to a modern, high‑performance solution.
 However, a hardware‑based approach would have required at least four systems costing approximately $30,000 each.
 Instead, Ridle turned to NGINX Plus.

 “I’d used [open source] NGINX in the past, and noticed many other companies moving to NGINX for various reasons,” Ridle says.
 “I evaluated NGINX Plus and was amazed at its power.
 The benchmarks just blew me away.
 The amount of traffic that NGINX Plus can handle is unreal – even beyond our needs.”

-Montana Interactive chose NGINX Plus for its reverse proxy and >high‑availability load balancing.
-As an intelligent traffic gateway built on 10 years of battle‑hardened software, NGINX Plus builds on open source NGINX and adds enterprise‑ready features such as advanced load balancing, session persistence, application health checks, and advanced monitoring and management capabilities.
+Montana Interactive chose NGINX Plus for its reverse proxy and high‑availability load balancer.
+As an intelligent traffic gateway built on 10 years of battle‑hardened software, NGINX Plus builds on NGINX Open Source with additional enterprise‑ready features such as advanced load balancing, application health checks, session persistence, advanced monitoring, and more.